radiguzel/nnUNet-active/documentation/extending_nnunet.md

 of the convolutions also play a role, such as instance normalization.
 This is furthermore very hard to predict because there are also several different algorithms for running the convolutions, each with its own memory requirement.
 We train models with cudnn.benchmark=True, so it is impossible to predict which algorithm is used).
-So instead, to approach this problem in the most straightforward way, we manually identify the largest configuration we can fit in the GPU of choice (manually define the dowmsampling, patch size etc) and use this value (-10% or so to be save) as **reference** in the ExperimentPlanner that uses this architecture.
+So instead, to approch this problem in the most straightforward way, we manually identify the largest configuration we can fit in the GPU of choice (manually define the dowmsampling, patch size etc) and use this value (-10% or so to be save) as **reference** in the ExperimentPlanner that uses this architecture.